-In 1980 New York, three young men who were all adopted discover that they are triplets who were separated at birth.
-They describe their lives, and what they've discovered about why they were separated.
+In 1980 New York, three young men who were all adopted meet each other and find out they're triplets who were separated at birth.
+But their quest to find out why turns into a bizarre and sinister mystery.

 New York, 1980: three complete strangers accidentally discover that they are identical triplets, separated at birth.
 The 19-year-olds' joyous reunion catapults them to international fame, but it also unlocks an extraordinary and disturbing secret that goes beyond their own lives - and could transform our understanding of human nature forever.

 28 of 38 people found this review helpful.

 Was this review helpful to you?